 In a 2010 study, researchers measured the effects of a tea tree and lavender oil blend on head lice in 42 people.
 After three treatments at weekly intervals, 41of the participants no longer had head lice.
 This success rate is comparable to that of many prescription and OTC treatments.

 However, other research assessing tea tree oil as a treatment for head lice has found the remedy to be less effective.
-Also, tea tree oil can sometimes
+Also, tea tree oil can sometimes irritate the skin and may cause a rash or itchiness.

 5. Petroleum jelly